 It is outwith the scope of this inspection to determine whether or not asbestos based products are present within the property.
 Asbestos was widely used in the building industry until around 1999, when it became a banned substance.
 If you have any concerns you should engage the services of a qualified asbestos surveyor.

-The dwelling was furnished and occupied.
-Stored items to cupboards restricted our inspection.
-Our external inspection was carried out from ground level only and was limited accordingly.
+The dwelling was unfurnished and unoccupied with our external inspection being carried out from ground level only.
+Some stored items to cupboards.

 Sectional diagram showing elements of a typical house